Chad Patrick: Milwaukee Brewers

 On November 15, 2023, the Athletics traded Patrick to the Milwaukee Brewers in exchange for Abraham Toro.
 Patrick made 26 appearances (24 starts) for the Triple–A Nashville Sounds in 2024, compiling a 14–1 record and 2.90 ERA with 145 strikeouts across 136 1/3 innings pitched.
 Following the season, Patrick was named the International League pitcher of the year.
 On November 20, 2024, the Brewers added Patrick to their 40-man roster to protect him from the Rule 5 draft.

 Patrick was optioned to Triple-A Nashville to begin the 2025 season.
 However, following multiple injuries, Patrick was added to Milwaukee's Opening Day roster on March 26.
 He made his debut on March 29.
 On April 1, Patrick made his first career MLB start, in which he pitched 4 2/3 innings and earned 5 strikeouts, and leading the team to its first win of the season.
 On April 6, Patrick recorded his first career win after tossing 5 1/3 innings of one-run ball against the Cincinnati Reds.
 As the 2025 season went on, Patrick saw some success but teams eventually began to catch up to Patrick's primary pitches (a cutter, four-seam, and sinker—all variations on a fastball).
 Without a quality off-speed pitch to complement the fastballs, the Brewers' manager Pat Murphy said in June that he believed Patrick's pitch mix was affecting his performance.
 In Patrick's subsequent start, he used a slider 24 times to good effect.
+In 2025 Patrick appeared in 27 games, 23 of which were starts, and posted a 3.54 ERA.